magenta/magenta/magenta/pipelines/README.md

 * [pipeline.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py) defines the Pipeline abstract class and utility functions for running a Pipeline instance.
 * [pipelines_common.py](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipelines_common.py) contains some Pipeline implementations that convert to common data types, like QuantizedSequence and MonophonicMelody.

-All pipelines implements the abstract class Pipeline.
+All pipelines implement the abstract class Pipeline.
 Each Pipeline defines what its input and output look like.
 A pipeline can take as input a single object or dictionary mapping names to inputs.
 The output is given as a list of objects or a dictionary mapping names to lists of outputs.
 This allows the pipeline to output multiple items from a single input.

 Pipeline has two methods: